tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 ---

+- Wrapper API is written as a thin layer over ScaFi3 using only portable types
+- all the logic is delegated to ScaFi3 after converting portable types to Scala types using the provided isomorphisms and implicit conversions

 ![w:800](../resources/img/portable-types-mapping.svg)

 ---

 <div class="smaller">

-Then, wrapper API is written as a thin layer over ScaFi3 using only portable types:

 ```scala
 trait PortableLibrary: